-- (Telephoto) :Enlarges the subject and narrows the range - (Wide Angle):Reduces the size of the subject and broadens the range - 2.
+- (Wide Angle): Reduces the size of the subject and broadens the range - (Telephoto) :Enlarges the subject and narrows the range - 2.
 Press the shutter button to shoot the image.

-• Digital zoom is disabled while date stamping (page 124) is turned on.
+• Digital zoom is disabled while date stamping (page 130) is turned on.

 - The higher the digital zoom factor, the coarser the recorded image.
-Note that the camera also has a function that lets you record using digital zoom without image deterioration (page 44). - Use of a tripod is recommended to protect against image blur due to camera movement when shooting with telephoto. - · Performing a zoom operation changes the lens aperture. - Digital zoom only is available during movie recording.
+Note that the camera also has a function that lets you record using digital zoom without image deterioration (page 45). - Use of a tripod is recommended to protect against image blur due to camera movement when shooting with telephoto. - · Performing a zoom operation changes the lens aperture. - Digital zoom only is available during movie recording.
 You can adjust the optical zoom setting before you press [] (Movie) to start movie recording.